google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/cjk_typesetting_rules/content.md

 ## 4. No italics

 In CJK scripts—and therefore CJK fonts—there are no italics.
-Type is sometimes [faux-ialicized](/glossary/faux_fake_pseudo_synthesized) for design purposes, but originally, italics do not exist.
+Type is sometimes [faux-italicized](/glossary/faux_fake_pseudo_synthesized) for design purposes, but originally, italics do not exist.
 Instead, designers come up with creative solutions.
 Most of the time, single and double quotation marks or full-width brackets are the common and easy way used to indicate emphasis.
 Little dots above the letters are also used a lot, but only when there is no Ruby (small text written above Kanji or foreign letters to indicate phonetics or pronunciations in Japanese).
+In Japanese, use of Katakana is also sometimes used as a way of emphasis.

 <figure>